pudly/schmopera-hugo/content/articles/together-apart.md

 * McHardy is funny, when she tosses her mask and it whacks the phone/whatever she's filming with - "I just wanna go outside"
 * Juri Hiraoka dancing in her backyard, somehow so freaking Toronto
 * Laird Mackintosh "Music of the Night" with crappy keyboard - almost good
+* Measha kinda funny, out at an ice cream parlour parking lot because she doesn't have wifi "in the woods"
+* "I don't know him from a hole in the wall, but Chris, you and I are now kindred!" nice.
 *